navpil/generics-are-hard/README.md

 <details>
 <summary>Can you guess why?</summary>
-When EatableFruitHolder is instantiated it is parametrized with Apple and T becomes Apple but we cant know anything about the type T in the constructor itself.
+When EatableFruitHolder is instantiated it is parametrized with Apple and T becomes Apple but we cannot know anything about the type T in the constructor itself.
 So imagine we parametrized it with Banana, and still try to push Apple as an alternative fruit.
 That won't work, because apples are not bananas.
+In this particular case you may use instanceof and casts, but this is a slippery path.
 </details>

+What is not easily explainable is why method `getEatableFruitOrAppleHolder` does not compile.

 `EatableFruitHolder` does not solve the `FoodEater` problem.